szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Just because I think it makes more sense and the spell is pretty overpowered for a level 2 spell and paralyzing effects are often a death sentence.
 I actually think many spells should be forcing a save vs. Breath and not a save vs. Spell.
 Ugh.
 This mirrors what I did for Entangle.

 This change to save bonus does not affect special abilities outside the spells themselves such as spider abilities.

+### Make Imprisonment prevent movement while the animation plays out (562)

+Just a small tweak to make it look better, in my opinion.
+It's probably compatible with any other tweak to the spell.

 </details>